ahw0/Applicativo-interfaccia-RisiKo/README.md

 -	**Porta**

 Once you change the information, you can proceed by pressing the appropriate button **[Applica]** to make it effective.
-The case where you want to restore the default access parameters will have to press the **[Ripristina predefiniti]**.
+In the case where you want to restore the default access parameters will have to press the **[Ripristina predefiniti]**.

 The default parameters are also written and displayed automatically at each opening of the screen.
-When you finish the customizations, the user will be notified by means of a pop-up containing all the parameters he has edited.
+When you finish the customizations, the user will be notified through a pop-up containing all the parameters he has edited.

-Each database access customization field has appropriate controls to avoid entering long strings or characters in fields where only numbers are required.
+Each database access customization field has appropriate controls to avoid entering long strings of characters in fields where only numbers are required.

 You can go back to the login menu.
 Access by right credentials leads the user to the application's main screen, opposite case will be notified of a login problem.